YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 After a transplant, the scalp is not in its normal daily state.
 The recipient area has small healing sites.
 The donor area is also recovering.
 The skin barrier can be more reactive than usual, especially in patients who already have dandruff, eczema, psoriasis, contact allergy, or oily scalp problems.

-In the early days, my advice is very strict.
+In the early days, the rule is strict.
 Use only what your clinic recommends.
 Avoid experimenting.
 Do not apply random oils, sprays, dyes, fibers, gels, or medicated shampoos on the transplanted area because the skin is still healing.
-You can read my broader guidance in my hair transplant aftercare article, but the principle is the same here.
+This is the same principle behind hair transplant aftercare.
 The early scalp should be treated gently, not aggressively.

 Later, when scabs are gone and the scalp is stable, the issue becomes less about graft survival and more about scalp comfort and long-term hair quality.
 A harsh product may not kill a graft, but it can make the scalp irritated.
 An irritated scalp makes people scratch, wash too often, treat too much, and worry.
 That cycle is common, and it can make recovery feel much harder than it needs to be.